You want to be sick, have low energy and take a handful of medications?

 The problem is while it’s politically correct, it’s poor nutrition.
 Consuming too many carbohydrates elevate blood sugars and insulin.
 When you compare the vitamin and mineral content of various carbohydrates, the non-starchy, colorful vegetables far exceed those from grains.

 If you believe that grains are the staff of life, and you need them in your diet, you may find Dr. Sears’ new baked goods to be an excellent substitute without the drawbacks of “regular” grain products.
-For information of “Why It Works” and the “Science Behind It”
+For information go to “Why It Works” and the “Science Behind It”

 If you want to look and feel better, here’s a recipe that will offer you a quick and easy way to experience a Zone meal.